 CLDF has always been there.
 I remember enjoying the trips to Drayton Manor with other children and doing fundraisers at school and clubs I was part of.
 As a teenager, I took part in Closer to the Edge (now Breakaway) and that was great fun.
 Although being the only person I knew with a liver condition had never particularly bothered me, it is comforting meeting people in similar positions.
 In fact this particularly helped as my condition progressed.
 Most of the time I’ve spent in hospitals I’ve been surrounded by people who are roughly four times my age and that certainly made me feel more lonely whilst in hospital, so knowing there were people “like me” going through it helped.

 I’m fortunate in that the recovery from my transplant last year has gone really well, I’ve had no serious problems and I’m as healthy as I could hope to be really.
-I’m now back at university after a break of two years.
+I took a break of two years and am now in my final year of university.

 Advice wise, I know it sounds cheesy and a cliché but an ability to be aware of your thoughts and focusing on the positive aspects of your life – no matter how bleak your situation seems at first – has certainly helped me immensely and I believe it can also help others.
 With relation to post transplant recovery, you’ll find yourself with a lot of time on your hands and I’d recommend setting a routine and finding activities to fill your day.
 Even if the routine includes tasks as simple as washing and eating, any kind of regularity will help.
 If you have a hobby, it can be a good time to focus on that, I’ve spent a lot of my recovery practising guitar as a way to pass time.
 Obviously, some days even basic tasks can seem insurmountable and that’s okay but endeavouring to stay active as possible proved beneficial to me.